We have all been to that lawn that is covered in green and thick, and you wonder how is it that a lawn could be so healthy and green?

 For example, if you have clay soil, you’ll need a more powerful lawn aerator.
 If you want to aerate a lawn that’s a quarter acre or less, a small aerator might be your best bet.
 Fundamentally, there are two aerator types available.

 2. Plug aerator

 Spike aerator: It has solid spikes or needles on a metallic roller that leaves holes in the soil.
 It’s straightforward to use and maintain, and you get up to 2 inches deep holes in the ground.

 As the spike aerator doesn’t remove any soil, the ground holes quickly expand and close in a short time.
 Spike aerator works best for soil that is not highly compacted.

 You won’t get the desired result on heavy clay-type soil.
 Plus, it’s limited in effectiveness due to the small narrow holes it creates on uneven surfaces.
-It generally costs less than a plug aerator and suitable for smaller size yards.
+It generally costs less than a plug aerator and is suitable for smaller size yards.